RenanTKN/xmov/README.md

 - There's no option to change the countdown value, I keep it 25 min because it's recommended.

 - Fix a unexpected error on some mobile devices

+- There is no translation for the [challenges](challenges.json) yet